How many variations can be attempted?: rectification of errors

 Although the general rule is not inviolable (for example, it may be possible to correct a minor typing error without formal Court approval), it is important that HMRC practice in this area is consistent.

-Accordingly, all cases in which the parties contend that a mistake in a deed is susceptible of correction without the approval of the Court should be referred to the TG for information and advice.
+Accordingly, all cases in which the parties contend that a mistake in a deed is susceptible of correction without the approval of the Court should be referred to Technical for information and advice.